awsdocs/amazon-redshift-developer-guide/doc_source/r_ALTER_USER.md

 # ALTER USER<a name="r_ALTER_USER"></a>

 Changes a database user account\.

-If you are the current user, you can change your own password\.
-For all other options, you must be a database superuser to run this command\.
+## Required privileges<a name="r_ALTER_USER-privileges"></a>

+Following are required privileges for ALTER USER:
++ Superuser
++ Users with the ALTER USER privilege
++ Current user who wants to change their own password

 ## Syntax<a name="r_ALTER_USER-synopsis"></a>